Term 4 overview

 - Year 2: Numbers to 1000, trading, multiplication, division, area, mass, chance, 2D shapes, time (duration) and problem solving skills

 The students will continue to make visual representations of their ideas through artwork, using a range of mediums.
-In music, all three classes will meet to learn about rhythm and beat.
+In music, all three classes will meet to practise songs for the whole school musical.

 We will continue to incorporate the use of ICT in class teaching and learning.
-We will continue our visual code programming on the Chromebooks.
+We will be using the Chromebooks for media arts and typing skills.

-This term in Japanese students will develop vocabulary and skills to enable them to state their name, age and year level then use associated greetings and formalities to deliver a short self introduction as well as introduce friends.
-Students will further their knowledge of the hiragana syllabary and learn some high frequency kanji.
+This term in Japanese students will develop vocabulary and skills to enable them to state their name, age and year level, likes and nationality to deliver a short self-introduction using associated greetings and formalities.